 In college, we watched a lot of TED talks.
 TED talks are a great way to learn about ideas and watch them in a short amount of time.
-Below are TED talks or TEDx talks that I have personally watched and have provided my review.
+Below are the TED talks or TEDx talks that have had the greatest impact on my life.

 Savvy Connection: The biggest takeaway was a connection to an article that I previously wrote on stores tricking you with your “savings”.
 Kerry talks about a pair of jeans that were $100, but on sale for 60% off leaving you with only spending $40 on the pair of jeans.
 Just like Kerry says, “What did you save?
 You just spent $40.”